sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 The teacher-student framework, introduced by Gardner <d-cite key="gardner1989three"></d-cite>, provides perhaps the simplest setting for studying neural network learning with statistical physics techniques.
 In this paradigm, a student network learns to mimic a fixed teacher network that generates labels for training data drawn from a given input  distribution.
 Classical analytical results were achieved by Saad & Solla <d-cite key="saad1995online"></d-cite> and Riegler and Biehl <d-cite key="riegler1995online"></d-cite> in the 1990s, who derived exact equations for the generalization dynamics this teacher-student setup with a particular scaling.
-These analyses requires specific assumptions about the data distribution—in particular, that it is Gaussian—and the results require the input dimension to be large to enable solvability.
+These analyses requires specific assumptions about the data distribution—in particular, that the network inputs are Gaussian—and the results require the input dimension to be large to enable solvability.
 Despite these constraints, this framework allow granular study of various learning regimes, including overparameterization and a feature-learning phenomena termed *specialization*.

 Much recent work builds on these classical analyses to expand the frontier of solvable training regimes, exploring parameter settings beyond those considered by Saad & Solla and Riegler & Biehl <d-cite key="goldt2020dynamics"></d-cite>.